Free Text Remover

 What types of text can the AI remove?

-Our AI can remove virtually any text that appears on an image: watermarks, captions, subtitles, date stamps, logos with text, meme text, promotional overlays, website URLs, social media handles, price tags, annotations, handwritten notes, and more.
-It supports text in over 80 languages and scripts, including Latin, Chinese, Japanese, Korean, Arabic, Cyrillic, and many others.
-If the text is visible to the human eye, the AI can typically detect and remove it.
+Pretty much anything text-shaped: watermarks, captions, subtitles, date stamps, logo text, meme text, promo overlays, URLs, social handles, price tags, annotations, even handwritten notes.
+It supports 80+ languages and scripts -- Latin, Chinese, Japanese, Korean, Arabic, Cyrillic, you name it.
+If you can see the text, the AI can usually detect and remove it.

 Does it remove watermarks from images?